 Two shuttle vans will run from the law school to the college starting at 9:30am on commencement day for everyone.

 Hotel deLuxe, is offering LC rates to the law school commencement families.
 Please visit our website for additional hotel information: (https://www.lclark.edu/visit/places_to_stay/) and to inquiry about hotels at a discounted rate.

 Cap and Gown Pickup

-Caps and gowns can be picked up in the Student Lounge of the Law School on Tuesday, May 7 and Wednesday May 8.
-On both days the times will be 11am-2pm and 5pm-6pm.
+Caps and gowns can be picked up in the Student Lounge of the Law School on TBD.
 We will send an email to remind students and post signs at the law school.
 If you are unable to pick up your regalia yourself, you may have somebody pick it up on your behalf.
 You need to provide that person with a written notice giving us permission to release your regalia to them.
 If it is impossible for you to get your regalia on the pick-up dates above, you may pick it up at our Career Services office or on graduation day, you may pick it up between between 8:15am-9:30am in Room 126 of the Swimming Pavilion (adjacent to the Pamplin Sports Center) on the undergrad campus.
 There will be extra caps and gowns if needed for size issues.
 Graduates will be “hooded” on stage.

 4:00pm - 6:00pm

-Introduction of new members of 2013 Cornelius Honor Society students and introduction of students graduating with honors by Dean and Professor of Law Robert Klonoff at 4:30pm.
-Student’s graduating with honors will be notified by email and or phone as soon as all honors are calculated.
-Liz Hobbs will notify the honors students of the May 24 reception.
+Introduction of new members of 2014 Cornelius Honor Society students and introduction of students graduating with honors by Dean and Professor of Law Robert Klonoff at 4:30pm.
+Student’s graduating with honors will be notified by email as soon as all honors are calculated.
+Liz Hobbs will notify the honors students regarding the May 23 reception.